 Based on Chapter 4 which are result and analysis, the result obtained indicate that culture has a positive relationship with practising traditional food among Generation X in Kelantan.
-The correlation coefficient relationship is for culture and practising traditional food is 0.000 which is less than the highly significant level .001.
-Therefore, there is a significant relationship between culture and the awareness of practising traditional food is undeniably an important part of culture and identity.
+The correlation coefficient relationship is for culture and practising traditional food is the highest about in 0.525 in this research objective.
+The p value of culture and practicing traditional food is 0.000 which is less than the highly significant level .001.
+Therefore, there is a significant relationship between culture and the awareness of practising traditional food among Generation X in Kelantan.
+In New Straits Times newspaper in Malaysia on 20 March 2019, Fauziah Ismail stated food is undeniably an important part of culture and identity.
 We can get to know a country and its people through the food they cook and eat.
-She added cooking traditional food is practised among the next generation.
-But, Landrine and Klonoff (2004) noted that nowadays the young generation depends on the old people to prepare the traditional food so for festivals and celebrations.
+She added cooking traditional food as a way of preserving their culture when they move to new places.
+This is to make sure the traditional food is practised among the next generation.
+But, Landrine and Klonoff (2004) noted that nowadays the young generation depends on the old people to prepare the traditional foods for festivals and celebrations.
 Many researchers have argued that countries might lose their traditional food and food ways if they are not passed on to the young generations (Fiumerodo, 2008, Counihan, 2004, Mitchell, 2004, Bakalian, 1993).
 Some of the young generations of each ethnic in Malaysia are also seen less able to prepare their traditional food (Muhammad et al., 2013).
 They also know their traditional food only by the name but do not know how to prepare.